doliinychenko/scaled_variance_cons_laws/README.md

 # Scaled variances in a gas with conservation laws

 This is a code to compute a scaled variance of number of particles in an ensemble with conservation laws.
 A particular application is meant for heavy ion collisions.
 The setting is the following:

-- In a box of volume V there is a classical Boltzmann gas at temperature T, baryonchemical potential muB and strangeness chemical potential muS.
+- In a box of volume V there is a gas (optionally classical Boltzmann, or or quantum Bose/Fermi) at temperature T, baryon chemical potential muB, strangeness chemical potential muS, and charge chemical potential muQ.
 - The gas consists of many particle species
 - Custom conservation laws can be imposed on the ensemble: energy / baryon number / strangeness / electric charge conservation